AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/launches/creating.md

     * **Launch Title**: The name of the Launch.
 The name should be meaningful for authors.
     * **with existing content**: the original content will be used to create the launch.
     * **use a new template to replace the page**: See [Create Launch with New Template](#create-launch-with-new-template) for more details.
     * **Inherit source page live data**: Select this option to automatically update the content of launch pages when the source pages change.
+This option achieves this by making the launch a live copy.
+By default, this option is selected. <!--Select this option to automatically update the content of launch pages when the source pages change.
 This option achieves this by making the launch a [live copy](/help/sites-administering/msm.md).
-By default, this option is selected.
+By default, this option is selected.-->
     * **Launch Date**: The date and time when the launch copy is to be activated (dependent on the **Production Ready** flag; see [Launches - the Order of Events](/help/sites-cloud/authoring/launches/overview.md#launches-the-order-of-events)).

    ![Launch properties](/help/sites-cloud/authoring/assets/launches-properties.png)